patel-esha/AVLTrees/README.md

 - It's important to respect the work of others and to contribute to a learning environment that values honesty and responsibility.
 Please ensure that your use of this and other educational resources complies with your institution's academic integrity policies.

 ## References
 - Professor Amanpreet Kapoor from the University of Florida has been incredibly insightful in developing my understanding of the concepts displayed in this project.
-Furthermore, implementations for deletion algorithms and insertion are to his credit.
+Furthermore, implementations for deletion algorithms and insertion are to his credit (kapooramanpreet@ufl.edu)
 - Rotation functions are credited to GeeksForGeeks.